-Other senior officers include Francois-Xavier Roger (EVP & CFO), Stefan Palzer (chief technology officer), Chris Johnson (EVP, Nestlé Business Excellence & HR), Laurent Freixe (EVP, Americas), Wan Ling Martello (EVP, Asia, Oceania & Africa), Greg Behar (CEO, Nestlé Health Science) and Magdi Batato (EVP, operations).
+Other senior officers include Francois-Xavier Roger (EVP & CFO), Stefan Palzer (chief technology officer), Béatrice Guillaume-Grabisch (EVP, Nestlé Business Excellence & HR from Jan 2019), Laurent Freixe (EVP, Americas), Chris Johnson (EVP, Asia, Oceania & Africa from Jan 2019), Greg Behar (CEO, Nestlé Health Science) and Magdi Batato (EVP, operations).
 Patrice Bula is Nestlé's most senior marketer, with the title of EVP, strategic business units, marketing & sales, and also Nespresso.

 Other top centralised marketers based out of Vevey include Tom Buday (head of global marketing & consumer communications), Pete Blackshaw (global head of digital marketing & social media), Nigel Conway (global head of media communications) and Pratiman Kumar (global marketing lead, strategic business units).